Who can claim Personal Independence Payment?

 PIP has replaced Disability Living Allowance (DLA) for anyone making a new claim, so if you’re claiming for the first time you’ll need to claim PIP.
 If you’re over State Pension age, you should apply for Attendance Allowance instead.

 PIP isn't means-tested, so you can claim regardless of your income and savings.
 You can still claim even if you have work, study or caring responsibilities.

 If you’re currently claiming DLA

 PIP is gradually replacing DLA.
-If you’re claiming DLA and were 65 or over on 8 April 2013, this change won’t affect you and you’ll stay on DLA.
+If you’re claiming DLA and were 65 or over on 8 April 2013, this change won’t affect you and you’ll stay on DLA for as long as you remain entitled to it.
 If you were under 65 on that date, you’ll eventually be invited to apply for PIP instead.
 The Department for Work and Pensions (DWP) will tell you when to do this.
 If you don't apply when invited, your DLA will stop.

 Don’t apply for PIP until you’re contacted by the DWP, because there’s no guarantee you’ll be awarded PIP and you risk losing your DLA.
 If you want to claim PIP before you're invited, get advice first.
 Contact your local Citizens Advice.

 There are two different rates for each component of PIP.
 You may be able to receive one or both components.

 if you have a limited ability to carry out daily living activities

 if you have a severely limited ability to carry out daily living activities